SLDGroup/NN_Mass/README.md

 |   --depth         |     the depth (number of FC layers) of the MLP
 |   --width          |    the width (number of neurons per layers) of the MLP
 |   --num_seg      |    the number of segmentation for the synthetic dataset
-|   --tc                |    the maxjimal skip connection that each layer could have
+|   --tc                |    the maximal skip connection that each layer could have
 |   --dataset DAASET     |    the type of dataset
 |   --sigma_log_file     |    the name of file used to record the LDI record of MLPs
 |   --iter_times      |   the number of iteration times to calculate the LDI of  the same architecture